 So at Alley, we’re building something new and, well, better.
 We’re focusing on people over process and prioritizing equity at every level of the company.
 We’re reconstructing the best parts of peer-reviewed appraisal systems in an effort to build a bridge between the questions of “How am I doing at my job?”, “How can I grow at the company?” and “Who has my back along the way?”.

 Here’s the research.

-Additionally, scores and ratings, whether the data is delivered by leadership or crowdsourced from peers, reduces people to numbers and creates an inequitable focus on top performers and low performers at the fringes of the bell curve, and ultimately excludes the majority of employees that fall in the center of the curve.
+Additionally, scores and ratings, whether the data is delivered by leadership or crowdsourced from peers, reduce people to numbers and create an inequitable focus on top performers and low performers at the fringes of the bell curve, and ultimately exclude the majority of employees that fall in the center of the curve.

 At Alley, we’re creating something new.

 Alley’s new system is rooted in decades of performance management research and iterations of our own 11 years of practice.